nodep/myAmp/README.md

 # myAmp

 For a while I've had this idea to build my own battery powered, guitar amplifier.
 I want to put it into the case of my old Marshall Valvestate 8010 that I've had since the mid '90s.
-The Marshall hasn't been working properly for a very long time, I couldn't be bothered to try to fix it, and I've felt bad throwing it out.
+The Marshall hasn't been working properly for a very long time, I couldn't be bothered to try to fix it, and since the amp has sentimental value I've felt bad simply throwing it out.
 So I will use it for science!
 Which is great because I hate making enclosures for my projects.

-I don't really need an amp, but I need a project to learn about the basics, since most of the electronics I did so far was about connecting ICs.
-Which is fun, but not what I am after at the moment.
+I don't really need an amp, but I need a project to learn more about the basic electronics with discrete components, since most of the electronics I did so far was about connecting ICs.
+Which was fun, but I want to learn more about the basics.

 This amp will have: